Master of Arts in Biblical and Theological Studies

 Tuition and Financial Aid

-The current cost of tuition is $350* per credit hour, or $1,050 for a three-hour course.
-The entire cost for the program comes out around $26,250.
-While institutional scholarships are not currently available for M.Div. students, such students can obtain educational loans through the Financial Aid office.
+The current cost of tuition is $375* per credit hour or $1,125 for a three-hour course.
+The entire cost for the program comes out around $11,250.
+Students can obtain educational loans through the Financial Aid office.
 We also have a selected list of potential scholarship opportunities.

 *This amount is subject to change and dependent upon institutional discretion.